sdleffler/luminance-rs/README.md

 ## Other crates

-- [luminance-examples]: a combination of examples to show off some features / techniques.
+- [examples]: a combination of examples to show off some features / techniques.
-- [luminance-examples-web]: same as above, but for the Web.

 # Learning